Jesus-Yanez/Jesus-Yanez.github.io/index.md

 # Jesus Yanez's Portfolio

-I am a computer science student and I expect to graduate in 2027
+I am a computer science student at CSUF and I expect to graduate in 2027.

 ## Favorite CPSC 120L Labs
 * Lab 1, part 1

   This was our first lab for this class, I loved it due to its simplicity and the frinedship I gained out  of it.
-It also reminded me of my first time coding, which is a pleasant memory
+It also reminded me of my first time coding, which is a pleasant memory.

 * Lab 12, part 1